SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

     * Otherwise

-        * Create new "MINOR" alarm with given parameters
+        * Create new "MINOR" alarm with given parameters.

 * If the incoming value is inside the red range: